infrable-io/infrable-io/site/content/blog/monitoring-kubernetes-costs-with-kubecost.md

 The OpenCost implementation is the cost allocation engine originally built by Kubecost.
 This implementation is actively used in all versions of Kubecost for building a cost allocation model.

-It should be noted, that both Kubecost and OpenCost can be used freely under certain conditions.
+It should be noted that both Kubecost and OpenCost can be used freely under certain conditions.
 See the Kubecost [product comparison](https://docs.kubecost.com/general/opencost-product-comparison) documentation for more details.

 ## Cost Reduction with Kubecost

 Kubecost can provide insights into overspend by allowing the actual cost of running a Kubernetes workload to be compared with the cost of its hosted tenants.
 For example, let's say I am renting a 10-bedroom, 10,000 sq. ft. mansion for me and my pet iguana, Iggy.
 If I have my own room and Iggy has his own room, there are still 8 other bedrooms left vacant for which I am still paying.
-This is classic case of overspend.
+This is a classic case of overspend.
 The remaining 8 bedrooms are considered *idle* costs of maintaining my profligate lifestyle.
 Likewise, an overprovisioned cluster will have high idle costs.
-As idle percentage of a cluster increases, the efficiency decreases, representing a cost saving opportunity.
+As the idle percentage of a cluster increases, the efficiency decreases, representing a cost savings opportunity.
 Iggy and I would suffice with a 1-bedroom, 500 sq. ft. studio apartment.
 Similarly, an overprovisioned Kubernetes cluster would suffice with a smaller node instance.

 ## OpenCost Installation